-Travel to the edge of the arctic circle and explore the awe-inspiring landscapes during your student travel program in Alaska.
-Hear stories from a native Athabascan storyteller in Fairbanks, hike the subarctic tundra of Denali National Park with expert guides, and paddle amid icebergs in a pristine glacial lake on the Kenai Peninsula with a group of adventurous peers.
+Travel to the edge of the Arctic Circle and explore awe-inspiring landscapes during your student travel program in Alaska.
+Hear stories from a native Athabascan storyteller in Anchorage, hike the subarctic tundra of Denali National Park with expert guides, and don crampons and ice picks to trek across a glacier with a group of adventurous peers.

 - At A Glance: